eddiew/SoundSquare/README.md

 ## To Build
 1. Install a midi server.
 I used [fluidsynth](http://www.fluidsynth.org/).
 2. Install [openFrameworks](http://www.openframeworks.cc/) and the ofxMidi extension.
+3. `git clone` this repo on your machine or download it as a .zip
-3. Point hw3 to your openFrameworks installation in `config.make`
+4. Point hw3 to your openFrameworks installation in `config.make`
-4. Run `make`
+5. Run `make`

 ## To Run
 1. Run your midi server.
 For me, I run fluidsynth and point it to the correct sound card with: `fluidsynth --server --audio-driver=alsa -o audio.alsa.device=hw:1,0 /usr/share/sounds/sf2/FluidR3_GM.sf2`